fukurosan/Jhaystack/README.md

 To use Jhaystack you need to supply a traversal strategy, an array of comparison strategies, as well as an array of objects to be searched (a.k.a. the "dataset").

 #### Typical Usage
 Typically you would use the library by creating an instance of Jhaystack and setting it up using the built in functions.
-This involves providing a traversal strategy, an array of comparison strategies, an (optional) result limit in the form of an integer, an (optional) sorting algorithm, and a dataset.
+This involves providing a traversal strategy, an array of comparison strategies, an (optional) result limit in the form of an integer, an (optional) array of sorting algorithms, and a dataset.
 The search function can then be used to execute a search.

 The result of a search will be an array of objects.
 Each object has the item itself (.item) where a match was found, a path (.path) to where in the object the match was found, the actual value (.value) that was matched, as well as a depth (.depth) specifying how many steps into the structure the match was found.